 or simply join the locals strolling with their gelato.
 Along the way there are a few playgrounds and wonderful views

 of the city, surrounding countryside and Lucca’s famous Torre Guinigi (tower) with its tree topped roof.”

 - Lucca’s city walls are free to enter and as they are so wide they do not “close” as some city walls do.

 - Click here for more information on Lucca’s city walls.

 Best for: gaining an understanding of Irish history

 With a Northern Irish husband, I really should have made it to Derry by now.
-Northern Ireland is a brilliant destination for families: the Titanic Belfast and the Giants Causeway are obvious draws but Derry is well worth a visit too.
-The city has received an injection of interest since it won the inaugural City of Culture title in 2010 (and held the title in 2013).
-Derry is the best preserved walled city in Ireland and was the last city in Europe to be fortified in this way.
+Northern Ireland is a brilliant destination for families: the Titanic Belfast and the Giants Causeway are obvious draws but Northern Ireland’s second city, Derry, is well worth a visit as a family city break.
+Derry has received an injection of interest since it won the inaugural City of Culture title in 2010 (and held the title in 2013).
+It is the best preserved walled city in Ireland and was the last city in Europe to be fortified in this way.
 Walking Derry’s walls allows visitors to take in many of the city’s key attractions including 17th century St Columb’s cathedral, the Museum of Free Derry and the Peace Bridge.
 Children will enjoy exploring the walls’ seven gatehouses and the numerous canons which look out from the walls.

 - Length of walls: 1.5 kilometres